 1 teaspoon of honey

-1 teaspoon of (organic cane) sugar [This gives the honey a subtle taste - just a hint.]
+0.5 teaspoon of (organic cane) sugar [This reduces the honey to a subtle taste - just a hint.]

-1. Place the milk and Turkish coffee in a pan (DO NOT HEAT)
+1. Place the milk and (Turkish) coffee in a pan and heat slowly

 2. Place the cacao powder, honey, and sugar in a mug

-3. Add three teaspoons of the cold milk to the mug and stir until smooth like chocolate icing
+3. Add three teaspoons of the heated milk and coffee to the mug and stir until smooth like chocolate icing

-4. Heat the remaining milk, add it to the mug and stir until mixed
+4. Add the remaining heated milk and coffee to the mug and stir until mixed